ekwan/quiver/README.md

 * Tighter convergence criteria can sometimes improve accuracy by reducing the size of the smallest six translational/rotational frequencies.
 * To calculate an equilibrium isotope effect, replace the transition state with the second ground state.
-Also, please see the instructions below for how to change the analysis program.
 * The temperature you choose does not matter and will not be parsed from the file.

 # Detailed Notes